-I don’t think many people doubt that POWs were held in Laos during the war, and some remained after the war ended, and it is an absolute fact that not one POW was ever released from captivity in Laos by the Pathet Lao (a handful had been previously sent to Hanoi and were released during Operation Homecoming).
+I don’t think many people doubt that POWs were held in Laos during the war, and some remained after the war ended, and it is an absolute fact that not one POW was ever released from captivity in Laos by the Pathet Lao.

 The only POW to ever come out of Laos alive was Dieter Dengler (http://peteralanlloyd.com/back-part-2/tortured-with-razor-sharp-bamboo-and-fed-alive-to-ants-the-story-behind-one-pows-incredible-escape-from-laos/ ) and he had to escape, and nearly died in the attempt.

-How many were left behind after the war ended, nobody knows, but I believe it was more than one and less than the 600 figure often quoted erroneously (see my POW/MIA article above.)
+How many were left behind after the war ended, nobody knows, but I believe it was more than one and less than the 600 figure often quoted.

-An anonymous and well informed US source puts it at “maybe six,” but I’d still go higher than that on gut feeling alone, and having travelled around the wilds of northern Laos, where many were held during the war, I can well-believe the practical difficulties of any central authority (like the North Vietnamese government or the Pathet Lao) being able to find out who was being held, where, and by whom when the US POWs were released in Hanoi.
+An anonymous and well informed US source puts it at “maybe six,” but I’d still go higher than that, having researched this issue and having travelled around the wilds of northern Laos, where many POWs were held during the war.
+I can well-believe the practical difficulties of any central authority (like the North Vietnamese government or the Pathet Lao) being able to find out who was being held, where, and by whom when the US POWs were released in Hanoi in 1975.

-It is likely, without access to North Vietnamese or Laos government records, if they even exist, nobody will ever know the fate of those left behind in the jungles of Laos after the war.
+It is likely, without access to North Vietnamese or Laotian government records, if they even exist, nobody will ever know the numbers and the fates of those left behind in the jungles of Laos after the war.

-When they failed to take place with a clearly disinterested US government, the remaining POWs were kept and put to work for a while, and some high-intelligence-value POWs may have been trafficked to Russia, before they were all quietly killed in the late 1980s or early 1990s, as the US made approaches to the Vietnamese government about normalising relations with them.
+When they failed to take place with a clearly disinterested US government, the remaining POWs were kept and put to work for a while, and some high-intelligence-value POWs may have been trafficked to Russia and elsewhere, before they were all quietly killed in the late 1980s or early 1990s, as the US made approaches to the Vietnamese government about normalising relations with them.

-It’s not a pleasant thought, but it’s one I explore further in my novel, BACK, which deals with the possibility that some POWs may have survived their captivity, deep within the Laotian jungle.
+It’s not a pleasant thought, but it’s one I explore further in my novel, BACK, which deals with the possibility that some POWs may have survived their captivity, deep in the Laotian jungle.